rbutl0215/probability-trees/README.md

 1. It can construct a probability tree with n descendants on each node to a specified height (see creator.ts).
 We use the rules discussed above, but they can easily be replaced in the `nodeCreator` function.
 The height of the tree in the case of this problem is the number of dinners.
 2. It can calculate the probability for a given event at a particular height in the tree (see calculateProbability.ts)

-app.js shows how you might initialize and search for a particular value.
-After all this, I can happily report the answer is 12, more specifically 12 consecutive dinners of 3 people randomly selected from a group of 6 where 1 person is sick would result in a >99% chance of all 6 contracting the disease assuming 100% chance of transmission from the dinner.

-You can use this repo to construct an recursive probability tree and traverse the tree to find the probability of a given event.

 ## File Description

 ##### treeNode.ts